 First Day – On your child’s first attendance at the club we will ask them to swim a few lengths in each stroke.
 They will then be assigned to a lane for the rest of the session and we will gauge their current levels of fitness.
 At the end of the session the coach will advise you of the squad and lane your child should attend.

 Club communication is mostly via email.
-The club uses a web based management system called Swim Club Manager (SCM) that holds all the registration information and the officers of the club use the email functionality to send all official club communications.
-There is a web-site http://swindonasc.co.uk/ which is used for news and general notices about the club.
-We have a twitter feed TWITTER and a facebook page FACEBOOK.
+The club uses a web-based management system called Swim Club Manager (SCM) that holds all the registration information and the officers of the club use the email functionality to send all official club communications.
+There is a website http://swindonasc.co.uk/ which is used for news and general notices about the club.
+We have a facebook page FACEBOOK and instagram INSTAGRAM.
 There is also a WhatsApp group for Parents (ask around, the parents manage this) which is used as a chat room discussing what’s on and who left what behind.

 Would you like to help?